 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

 There are a few reasons why I prefer a baked donut over a fried one.
 The first reason is that they are easy.
 Less equipment, less time, and ready to be enjoyed almost immediately.
-A second reason why I enjoy a baked over fried donut is the health factor.
+A second reason why I enjoy a baked, not fried donut, is the health factor.

 Naturally Sweetened With Honey, Not Sugar